klashxx/ssh_force_command/README.md

 This software is based in two elements, and **executable** and a **config file** written in [*yaml*](https://en.wikipedia.org/wiki/YAML).

-The binary should be set as the forced command in `~/.ssh/authorized_keys`,  and `~/.ssh/authorized_forced_commands.yml` must store the allowed actions for this particular public. key
+The binary should be set as the forced command in `~/.ssh/authorized_keys`,  and `~/.ssh/authorized_forced_commands.yml` must store the allowed actions for this particular *public key*.

 Goals: